Business tips & ideas

 • Edit the profit margins, prices, and descriptions, and review if everything is alright before publishing the final product.

-4. Publish Your Products
+4. Publish your products

 Click Publish to synchronize the product with your online store.
 Depending on the sales channel, additional tweaking may be required directly on the platform.